kaivalya-bachkar/Shell_Scripts/Linux_Task/AWS Instance & Recovery/README.md

+## SSH Failed to Ec2-Instance Due to Wrong Permissions.

-## Recover the instance by attaching its disk to another EC2 instance and fixing permissions
+### Recover the instance by attaching its disk to another EC2 instance and fixing permissions.

 ### Steps:-